There are many ways in which you can help us effectively market and sell your book.

 We attend a large number of academic conferences worldwide across a range of disciplines, often in collaboration with our US publisher, Rowman & Littlefield.
 Your book will be promoted at relevant conferences where appropriate.
 Please let us know whenever you are attending a conference or another event and if we are not attending ourselves, we can provide flyers for you to take with you and, where appropriate, send physical copies of the book for display.

 We are very active on social media and promote our books as appropriate through those avenues.
 You can follow our blog, Colloquium, here and here, and we strongly encourage authors to contribute with guest posts.
-Please contact our Academic Engagement Executive (Digitial), Tim Hardy, [email protected] to enquire about writing for the blog.
+Please contact our Academic Engagement Executive (Digitial), Tim Hardy, [email protected] to enquire about writing for the blog and see full submission details here.

 You can also follow us on Twitter, Facebook, Instagram and YouTube.
 We encourage our authors to promote their titles through their own social media activity, so don’t forget to tell your editor when you’re posting any new content that we can promote on your behalf.